 Chipped or Cracked Filling – Fillings will wear out over time regardless of the tooth filling material that was used especially if they are not taken cared of properly.
 You have to be careful not to bite on hard foods or objects when you have fillings on your teeth.
 When you feel that you have cracked or chipped fillings, you have to visit your dentist to have them replaced because they can come off easily and it can be a choking hazard.

-Signs of Decay – If the tooth filling procedure is not done correctly, you will notice signs of decay or experience pain underneath your fillings which you must visit your dentist right away.
+Signs of Decay – If the teeth filling procedure is not done correctly, you will notice signs of decay or experience pain underneath your fillings which you must visit your dentist right away.
 If this will not be treated immediately the decay can damage your teeth further.

 Leaked Filling – Over time the filling might have a gap between your teeth.
 This might cause discomfort and tooth sensitivity to temperature.
 This needs to be treated immediately because the bacteria that enter the space on your teeth might cause further damage to your teeth.